Desperate Housewife

 • Nature & Travel

-Eggs of the spotted lanternfly have been discovered on a metal art installation that traveled to California from New York.
-This has raised concerns among winemakers, as this species is…
+Eggs of the spotted lanternfly were discovered on a metal art installation that traveled to California from New York.
+Winemakers are alarmed because the insect is a notorious pest of…

 • Nature & Travel